-Canstar Blue’s annual review of car tyre retailers sees Beaurepaires, Bob Jane T-Marts, Bridgestone, Goodyear, JAX Tyres, Kmart and Tyrepower compared on factors including product range, customer service and value for money.
+Compare car tyre retailers Bob Jane T-Marts, Beaurepaires, Bridgestone, Goodyear, JAX Tyres, Kmart Tyre & Auto Service and Tyrepower on factors including customer service, range of tyres, quality of tyres, advice, value for money and overall satisfaction.

 See our Ratings Methodology.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased new car tyres from a car tyre retailer in the last two years – in this case, 1,287 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased car tyres from a tyre retailer in the last two years – in this case, 1,140 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Aussie motorists are being urged to shop around to avoid paying too much for petrol, with the consumer watchdog reporting a sharp increase in prices.
 The Australian Competition and Consumer Commission (ACCC) claims that average petrol …– Read more

 We list some of the most expensive car problems to fix, and common car problems that you can easily prevent with regular maintenance.– Read more